fallahn/xygine/readme.md

 example XCode 10 on macOS, Visual Studio 2017 on windows or recent versions of gcc and clang.

+A full tutorial covering the process of creating a xygine game can be found in the [tutorial](https://github.com/fallahn/xygine/tree/master/tutorial) directory of the repository.

+See some of the games I've made with xygine [here](https://github.com/fallahn/xygine/wiki/Games-made-with-xygine)!

 ###### What's new?
 All new modular ECS providing a flexible and performant API for implementing custom components and systems, which compliment the systems included in the library